WasmEdge/docs/docs/develop/javascript/hello_world.md

 :::note
 The reason to use `wasmedge-quickjs` as the current working directory is that `modules` in the repo is required for the QuickJS runtime.
 :::

-Optional: Install the [Rust toolchain for WasmEdge](../rust/setup), if you want to build the WasmEdge QuickJS runtime yourself.

 ## Quick start